 - Find activities to share which cost no money like a trip to the beach, a BBQ in the park, bushwalking or a picnic, as they will all help keep that budget under control

 What kind of credit card use should I avoid over Christmas?

 How do I manage my Christmas credit card purchases?

 Keep track of your repayments.
 When you miss a repayment or regularly make your repayments late, you are travelling down the slippery slope to uncontrollable Christmas credit card debt.
-Missed repayments have a snowball effect, because when you miss a repayment you are charged a late fee, the late fee is added to your balance, your balance increases, interest is charged on your balance including your fees so your interest charges increase and you need to pay more and more each month just to beat the compounding interest, let alone repay your principal balance.
+Missed repayments have a snowball effect, because when you miss a repayment you are charged a late fee and the late fee is added to your balance.
+Your balance then increases, interest is charged on your balance including your fees so your interest charges increase and you need to pay more each month just to beat the compounding interest, let alone repay your principal balance.

 Enjoy the holiday season

 A little planning can go a long way when it comes to Christmas spending.
 Put a plan in place, and if you need a Christmas credit card make sure you consider all options in your comparison.
 This way you can enjoy, rather than worry about the holiday season.
 About Shopping and Holiday Spending